 7. Winter Storms

 Mississippi has short, temperate winters.
-Cold spells usually last a brief period, and measurable snow, sleet, or ice occur but it doesn’t stay on the ground too long.
+Cold spells usually last a brief period.
+Heavy snow, sleet, or ice occur but it doesn’t stay on the ground too long.

 One of the worst ice storms occurred in February 2021 when the state was pummeled by ice, snow, and below-freezing temperatures.
 Of Mississippi’s 82 counties, 74 reported ice.
 This storm caused major power outages and interrupted water services for several days.

 Even though major winter storms are rare, historical events like the February Ice Storm of 2021 should serve as an example of why preparedness is important.

 During winter weather, you should have supplies to keep you warm, fed, and hydrated.
 You should also consider alternatives to electricity since it’s likely that there could be long-lasting or rolling power outages.
 Learn how to become prepared for a winter storm here.

 All states have some level of landslide risk.
 In Mississippi specifically, the southern half of the state and the region west of Interstate 55 have a high susceptibility and moderate incidence.
 Landslides are also common along the Mississippi River due to erosion and saturated soil.

 If you live in a landslide-prone area, it is important to incorporate mitigation strategies to lower your risk of property damage and personal injury.
 Also, it’s important to understand that some landslides don’t occur suddenly, but rather leave clues indicating that an area is becoming unstable.

 Mississippi does not lie directly on a fault line, however, a major earthquake on the lower section of the New Madrid Fault would be significant enough to shake things up in the Magnolia State.
 The likelihood of the New Madrid Fault having a magnitude 6.0 or higher earthquake in the near future is 40% to 50%.